Irhutchi/moviesApp-ICT-Skills2/README.md

 **Pagination**  is implemented using [Material UI](https://material-ui.com/components/pagination/#pagination) component.
 To reduce the workload on the back-end server, data is cached locally.
 If the user returns to or refreshes a page, react-query library will force cache re-request data from TMDB API immediately.
 This reduces latency by reducing the number HTTP requests.

 **Display Movie Trailer**: The [GetVideos](https://developers.themoviedb.org/3/movies/get-movies-videos) endpoint was used to retrieve video json data.
 Each movie could have many trailers.
 A different method is used relative to others to retrieve the specific YouTube `key` value from the array.
 I learned about appending to repsonse query.
-The first key value from the first occurrence in the array is appended and user is directed to view trailer on YouTube.
+The first key value from the first occurrence in the array is appended the trailer URL to render the correct trailer on YouTube.

 **Firebase Authentication** is used to secure access credentials of users.
 Refer to reference [3] below for tutorial used as a guide.
 Although users can sign up successfully, implentation is only partially successful.
 IS with state managemnt causing issues.